enessenel/novosparc_workshop/content/3-kidney.md

 ## Task 3: explore different target spaces
 Setup different target spaces and explore the reconstructions.
 How are these affected from the shape of the target space?
 How robust are the reconstructions?

+## Kidney compartments as a references and some genes to check

+[Nphs1, Nrp1, Slc27a2, Umod, Pvalb, Aqp2]

+{% include figure.html img="kidney_compartments.png" alt="Kidney Compartments and Some Genes" caption="Kidney Compartments and Some Genes" width="100%" %}